Adam-Behun/supervised-machine-learning/week-1-ml-start/week-1.md

-# Week 1

-## Analytics
+# Analytics
 - Descriptive
 - Diganostic
 - Predictive
 - Prescriptive

-## 1. What is ML and how it works in simple terms
+# What is ML and how it works in simple terms

 Moving into the predictive analytics part, what made me understand ML a little better was the explanation that a visualization is a way for people to find patterns in data (our brains are really good at that).
 However, if we want the computer to find patterns in the data, visualization is not the best way to go because for a computer it is all just zeros and ones.
 What we need to do is fit an ML model to our data based on the data specifics and the task at hand.
 Then, we feed the model with clean, preprocessed data (a training dataset).
 Once we are satisfied with the model's performance, we can move on to testing.

-## 2. Classical Machine Learning and its three main types
+# Classical Machine Learning and its three main types

 NOTE: We will not be learning about neural nets and deep learning in this class as they are mostly used for unstructured data and we usually work with structured data in business metrics.